pace-neutrons/horace-euphonic-interface/doc/source/index.rst

 IDAaaS Installation
 -------------------

-Euphonic is already installed in a Python virtual environment at ``/usr/local/virtualenvs/euphonicenv`` and ``horace-euphonic-interface`` is available at ``/usr/local/mprogs``.
-To make use of these, add the following to your ``startup.m``:
+Euphonic is installed in a Python virtual environment at ``/usr/local/virtualenvs/euphonicenv`` and ``horace-euphonic-interface`` is already installed in Matlab as an add-on.
+To use Horace-Euphonic-Interface, you just have to make sure the Python version you are using in Matlab has a compatible version of Euphonic installed.
+To do this, just add the following to your ``startup.m``:

 .. code-block:: matlab

-  addpath('/usr/local/mprogs/horace-euphonic-interface')
   pyversion '/usr/local/virtualenvs/euphonicenv/bin/python3'

 Usage